Asymptotically Optimal Power Allocation for Energy Harvesting Communication Networks: The Point-to-Point EH System

-In an EH system, there may be a difference between the desired amount of power that we want to extract from the battery in time slot $i$ and the actual amount of power that can be extracted from the battery in time slot $i$.
-Let $P_{\rm d}(i)$ denote the desired amount of power that the EH transmitter wants to extract from the battery in time slot $i$ in order to use it for the transmission of the $i$-th codeword.
-On the other hand, let $P_{\rm out}(i)$ denote the actual amount of power extracted from the battery in time slot $i$ and used for transmission of the $i$-th codeword.
-The relation between $P_{\rm d}(i)$ and $P_{\rm out}(i)$ is given by
+In order to formulate the optimal power allocation solution, in the following, we introduce the desired amount of power that the EH transmitter wants to extract from the battery in time slot $i$, denoted by $P_{\rm d}(i)$, which satisfies $0 \leq P_{\rm d}(i)<\infty$, $\forall i$.
+Note that, in contrast to a non-EH system, in an EH system, the desired amount of power that we want to extract from the battery in time slot $i$ and the actual amount of power that can be extracted from the battery in time slot $i$ may not be identical.
+In particular, we may desire more power than what is currently available in the battery.
+Let $P_{\rm out}(i)$ denote the actual amount of power extracted from the battery in time slot $i$ and used for transmission of the $i$-th codeword.
+Then, the relation between $P_{\rm d}(i)$ and $P_{\rm out}(i)$ is given by

 i.e., the power extracted from the battery at time slot $i$, $P_{\rm out}(i)$, is limited by the desired amount of power that the EH transmitter wants to extract from the battery, $P_{\rm d}(i)$, and the amount of power stored in the battery at the end of the previous time slot, $B(i-1)$.
 Obviously, $P_{\rm out}(i)\leq P_{\rm d}(i)$, $\forall i$, always holds.
-Considering the harvested power, $P_{\rm in}(i)$, and the extracted power, $P_{\rm out}(i)$, the amount of power in the battery at the end of time slot $i$ is given by
+Considering the harvested power, $P_{\rm in}(i)$, and the extracted power, $P_{\rm out}(i)$, the amount of power stored in the battery at the end of time slot $i$ is given by

-Since $P_{\rm in}(i)$ is stationary and ergodic, and as a result of the law of conservation of flow in the battery, $P_{\rm out}(i)$ is also a stationary and ergodic random process with mean $\bar P_{\rm out}$ given by On the other hand, the average desired power that the EH transmitter wants to extract from the battery, denoted by $\bar P_{\rm d}$, is given by $ \bar P_{\rm d}=\lim_{N\to\infty}\sum_{i=1}^N P_{\rm d}(i)/N$.
-In communication systems, there usually exists an upper limit on the average transmit power, which for the EH transmitter we denote by $\bar P_{\rm lim}$.
-Then, for an EH transmitter $ \bar P_{\rm out}\leq \bar P_{\rm lim}$ has to hold.
-We note that, in terms of powers, the desired powers $P_{\rm d}(i)$, $\forall i$, are the only parameters with a degree of freedom in the EH system.
-We now define a general utility function which we wish to optimize.